samuelcolvin/watchfiles/README.md

     watchgod foobar.main

+In case you need to ignore certain files or directories, you can use the argument `--ignore-paths`.

 Run `watchgod --help` for more options. *watchgod* is also available as a python executable module via `python -m watchgod ...`.